Sarum College logo

 View full profile

-Sarum College’s postgraduate programmes in Christian Spirituality offer an exciting opportunity to study this dynamic and interdisciplinary subject with world-leading experts.
-The programme explores theological, historical, pastoral and other contemporary points of view.
+Sarum College’s postgraduate programmes offer an exciting opportunity to study the dynamic and interdisciplinary subject of Christian Spirituality with world-leading experts to explore theological, historical, pastoral and other contemporary points of view.

-Options include a one-year certificate, a two-year diploma and a three-year MA degree, validated by the University of Winchester
+Options include a one-year certificate, a two-year diploma and a three-year MA degree.

 View all Christian Spirituality modules